jai-sandhu/jai-sandhu.github.io/index.md

 ### Jobs
 * RBC Help Desk officer 2023 - present
 * RBC security analyst 2022 - 2023
-* Home Depot associate 2018 - 2022
+* Home Depot associate 2017 - 2022
-* Some website creation through Wix and then used HTML for unique changes

-## Activities and Interests:
+## Skills:

-* Video games
-* Basketball
-* Food
+### Teamwork
+* Contributed on 3 Comp.
+Sci.
+Projects:
+I played the expediter and secondary leadership role, making sure everything was done on time and we all kept on task.

+* Previously Part of cultural committe:
+  Planned culturl festival in highschool, played the role of the informaiton gatherer.

+### Communication
+* Part of Associate group at Home Depot where we provide the entirety of the associates concerns, mediate through them, and communicate them to management.
+* Helping yo communicate in a concise manner on how to fix problems agents are habing when dealing with accouts whilst working HelpDesk

+### General
+* proficiency in Microsoft Office (Word, Excel, etc.)
+* Have built my own PC